Spite house: Spite Church, Brooklyn, NY

+O'Reilly Spite House, Cambridge, MA

 In 1908, Francis O'Reilly owned an investment parcel of land in West Cambridge, Massachusetts, and approached his abutting land neighbor to sell the land for a gain.
-After the neighbor refused to buy the land, O'Reilly built a 308 sqft building, measuring 37 ft long and only 8 ft wide to spite the neighbor.
+After the neighbor refused to buy the land, O'Reilly built a 308 sqft building, measuring 37 ft long and only 8 ft wide, to spite the neighbor.
 The O'Reilly Spite House is still standing and is occupied by an interior decorating firm as of mid-2009.

+Sam Kee Building, Vancouver

-The Sam Kee Building, built in 1913 in Vancouver, British Columbia, is a spite house.
-The city widened the street and took a large part of Mr. Kee's land who then built a 4 ft 11 in building on the remaining very small parcel of land.
+The Sam Kee Building, built in 1913 in Vancouver, British Columbia, is a spite house and one of the narrowest commercial buildings in the world, considered the narrowest by Guinness World Records.
+The city widened the street and took a large part of Kee's land, who then built a 4 ft 11 in building on the remaining very small parcel of land.

+Sarajevo Spite House, Sarajevo

 Before 1914, the Austro-Hungarians who ruled Sarajevo in Bosnia and Herzegovina wanted land in the Sarajevo Old Town district to build a city hall and library.
-The land had a home on it and, despite offering the owner money, he refused and continued to refuse even when told that he had to move.
+The land had a house on it and, despite the offering of money to the owner, he refused and continued to refuse even when told that he had to move.
 When the officials threatened him, he moved the house and rebuilt it, piece by piece, on the other side of the Miljacka river, as a way of spiting the officials.
 The Sarajevo Spite House operates today as a restaurant called Inat Kuća (which means "Spite House").

+The Pink House, Newbury, MA

 In 1922, The Pink House was built in Newbury, Massachusetts.
 According to local legend, as per the terms of a divorce settlement, a man was required to build an exact replica of his house for his now ex-wife, but since the wife had failed to specify where the house be built, he built in the Great Marsh on the edge of town with saltwater plumbing.
+The Pink House was demolished in 2025.

+Montlake Spite House, Seattle, WA

 In 1925, according to one common story, a Montlake, Seattle, Washington neighbor made an insultingly low offer for a tiny slice of adjoining land.
 Out of spite for the low offer, the builder built an 860 sqft house that blocked the neighbors' open space.
 However, there are other stories about how the house came to be, making its origins murky.
 The house is 55 in wide at the south end, and 15 ft wide at the north end.
-The Montlake Spite House is still standing and occupied.
+As of 2025, the Montlake Spite House was still standing and occupied.